How Stress Wrecks Your Brain (and How Yoga and Meditation Can Restore Brain Health)

 - We can engage in extended meditation retreats that create lasting positive changes in brain structure and function.

-- Advanced pranayama practices fine-tune the nervous system, while
+- Advanced pranayama practices fine-tune the nervous system

 - The integration of multiple techniques creates synergistic benefits.

-- It is at this stage that practices become highly personalized and adapted to our individual needs and goals while maintaining core principles.
+- At this stage, practices become highly personalized and adapted to individual needs and goals while maintaining core principles.

 The outcomes include